Top Places to visit in Pokhara: Overview

 Accommodation and Food

 Hotel accommodation can be easy to find at Lakeside.
 They range from normal to luxurious.
 You can find plenty of hostels, guest houses, and homestays if you opt for budget options.
-You can even choose your place to stay from Airbnb.
-Hostels provide you the opportunities to meet other interesting travelers from around the globe, share your experience with them; while homestays give chance to stay with locals, also you get chance to learn about their culture and tradition from up close.
+You can even choose your place to stay on Airbnb.
+Hostels provide you the opportunities to meet other interesting travelers from around the globe, and share your experience with them; while homestays give chance to stay with locals, also you get a chance to learn about their culture and tradition from up close.
 You can stay at the same hotel throughout your trip and still be able to explore various places in Pokhara.

 Where to eat